andrevargas22/Dog_Breed_Classification/README.md

 ### Table of Contents

-* /Web App Folder - To finish this project, I made a small web application using Flask framework that asks for an input from the users and outputs the dog breed of that image.
-All files required for this Web App are inside this folder.
 * /haarcascades Folder - OpenCV provides many pre-trained face detectors, stored as XML files on github.
 In this folder is one of these detectors used in the project to find human faces in images.
 * dog_app.ipynb - This is the notebook where the entire project was made and tested.
 It needs access to both datasets in order to work properly.
 * dog_app.pdf - The same notebook in pdf format.